Equity Stripping for Asset Protection

 Equity stripping exploits this priority system deliberately.
 The property owner borrows against the asset before any judgment lien is recorded, and the lender’s mortgage or security interest takes the senior position.
 The creditor’s only option is to wait, hoping the property appreciates beyond the lien amount or the owner pays down the loan and rebuilds exposed equity.

 The deterrent value is often more important than the legal mechanics.
 A creditor’s attorney who reviews public records and sees a fully encumbered property may advise the creditor to pursue other collection avenues or settle for less.
 Contingency-fee attorneys may decline the case entirely if the target’s assets appear judgment-proof.
+The same deterrence applies during post-judgment discovery: if a creditor has already won a judgment and finds that every target asset is encumbered, the cost of further collection may exceed any realistic recovery.

 Methods of Equity Stripping